Skip to main content

 Shakshuka

-A North African dish that's become a staple of Israeli breakfast, shakshuka features eggs poached in a sauce of tomatoes, onions, and spices including cumin and paprika.
-Often served in the pan it's cooked in with fresh bread for dipping.
-Tel Aviv's Benedict serves creative variations, while Jerusalem's Tmol Shilshom offers traditional versions.
-Modern versions include green shakshuka (with spinach and herbs) and variations with eggplant or feta cheese.
+A North African dish that long ago became a fixture of the Israeli breakfast table - eggs poached in a sauce of tomatoes, onions, and spices like cumin and paprika.
+It's usually brought to the table in the pan it cooked in, with bread for dipping.
+Tel Aviv's Benedict riffs on it, while Jerusalem's Tmol Shilshom keeps things traditional.
+You'll also see green shakshuka made with spinach and herbs, or versions worked around eggplant or feta.

 Sabich